AdobeDocs/commerce-contributor/src/pages/community/organizer-handbook.md

 #### Magento involvement

-While we may be able to send one or more members of the Magento Community Engineering team to your event to help with running the event and guiding contributors, please note that these events are organized and run by you - not Magento.
-As such, **Magento should not be mentioned as a sponsor or co-organizer**.
+While we may be able to send one or more members of the Magento Community Engineering team to your event to help with running the event and guiding contributors, please note that these events are organized and run by you—not Adobe.
+As such, **Adobe should not be mentioned as a sponsor or co-organizer**.
 These events are first and foremost community events by the community and for the community.

 ### Contribution backlog